propublica/django-collaborative/README.md

-# Collaborative Tip Gathering
+# Django Collaborative

+![Google News Initiative](https://raw.githubusercontent.com/propublica/django-collaborative/master/docs/images/Google-News-Initiative.png)

+![ProPublica](https://raw.githubusercontent.com/propublica/django-collaborative/master/docs/images/ProPublica.png)

 This is a web application for managing and building stories based on tips solicited from the public.
-This project is meant to be easy to setup, intuitive to use and highly extendable for non-programmers and experts alike.
+This project is meant to be easy to setup for non-programmer, intuitive to use and highly extendable.

+Here are a few use cases:
+- Collection of data from various sources (Google Form via Google Sheets, Screendoor, Private Google Spreadsheets)
+- An easy to setup data entry system
+- Organizing data from multiple sources and allowing many users to view and annotate it

 The project is broken up into several components:
-- A system for transforming CSV files (Google Sheets links) into managed database records.
+- A system for transforming CSV files into managed database records
+- A default and automatic Django admin panel built for rapid and easy editing, managing and browsing of data
-- Customizable fields for tagging, querying, annotating and tracking tips.
+- Customizable fields for tagging, querying, annotating and tracking tips
-- A "one-click", turnkey deployment option for Google Application Engine.

-![Google News Initiative](https://raw.githubusercontent.com/propublica/django-collaborative/master/docs/images/Google-News-Initiative.png)

-![ProPublica](https://raw.githubusercontent.com/propublica/django-collaborative/master/docs/images/ProPublica.png)

 This is a project of [ProPublica](https://www.propublica.org/), supported by the [Google News Initiative](https://newsinitiative.withgoogle.com/).